InternetNZ/irma-demo-ui/README.md

 # irma-demo-ui
-A web site to demo IRMA
+A web site to demo IRMA based on IRAM example